 Notice that there are two golden mean rectangles that are in golden mean proportion to each other.
 At first glance this is an unusual arrangement that appears to lack any artistic merit.
-If we add clockwise Fibonacci spirals inside the rectangles however, it seems to yield a snake:
+If we add clockwise Fibonacci spirals inside the rectangles however, it seems to yield a serpent:

 So the hyoid bone acts like a HORN.
 Unlike other cartilage, the “herald bone” is separated by muscles and ligaments and appears to “float” in the neck.
 In reality, it is anchored by muscles from the anterior, posterior and inferior directions and aids in tongue movement and swallowing.
 The name hyoid is derived from Greek hyoeides, meaning “shaped like the letter upsilon.”